-

 Schools with Two-Way Spanish Immersion Programs (core content is split between Spanish and English; English is introduced in K, 1st, or 2nd grade)

 English speakers and Spanish speakers become bilingual, biliterate and bicultural by learning Spanish and English together.
-Once English is introduced, the model shifts and students spend 50% of their day learning in English and 50% of their day learning in Spanish.
+Once English is introduced, students spend approximately half of their day learning various subjects in English and half of their day learning subjects in Spanish.
 Language arts are taught in Spanish and English, while math, science and social studies alternate between being taught in Spanish or English each year as students progress through elementary school.

 - East Elementary (English introduced in 1st grade)